-Maple Leaf Short Duration 2022 Flow-Through Limited Partnership (the "Partnership") was formed on December 2, 2021 as a limited partnership under the laws of the Province of British Columbia.
+Maple Leaf Short Duration 2022-II Flow-Through Limited Partnership (the "Partnership") was formed on May 13, 2022 as a limited partnership under the laws of the Province of British Columbia under the name "Maple Leaf Critical Minerals 2022 Super Flow-Through Limited Partnership".
+Its limited partnership agreement was amended and restated on September 21, 2022 to change its name to its current name.
 The address of the Partnership's head office is Suite 808, 609 Granville Street, Vancouver, British Columbia.